artsnoob/gpt/README.txt

 Added a welcome ASCII design to gptwelcome.py

+Added the ability to save the previous response:
+Type 'save: /path/to/file' to save the last response to a file.

 25/05/2024:

 - Added the ability to add arguments in the CLI to gptsyntaxbeta.py.